PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

   we do our own."</em>
 </p>

 > Though the German Developer PIRANHA BYTES has not even signed a distribution or publishing contract, it's already attracting tremendous attention from publishers and gamers.
-The word is that even highly anticipated games like Ultima: Ascension look dull compared with `GOTHIC`'s highly detailed and incredibly fast engine.
+The word is that even highly anticipated games like Ultima: Ascension look dull compared with GOTHIC's highly detailed and incredibly fast engine.
 And the game is already being touted by insiders for its breakthrough concepts. ([MCV USA 01/1998](https://gothicarchive.org/previews/1998/01_1998_MCV_USA.txt))

 ## What's Gothic (working title 'Phoenix' in 1998)?